-6-7 of these had produced normal calves in the past few weeks.
-One Belted Galloway cow had produced a live affected Acorn calf, whilst one Angus cow had produced an affected calf which died 2 days after birth.
+Six or seven of these cows had produced normal calves in the past few weeks.
+One Belted Galloway cow had produced a live affected Acorn calf, whilst one Angus cow had produced an affected calf which died two days after birth.

 The paddock contained a sparse mix of grass pastures (Fescue, Cocksfoot, Phalaris, Sub-clover, Patersons Curse).
 The herd had been receiving supplemental oaten hay since March/April.
 Various lick blocks were provided throughout the year.
 The property had received 175mm of rain so far this year (average annual 650mm).

 The live calf was a week old male Belted Galloway.
 It was stunted, with short, thick limbs.
 It was able to suckle and walk, the calf moved its forelimbs in a paddling motion and it had hyperextended pasterns.